 Restricted video content and portals

-IBM Cloud Video’s Streaming Manager for Enterprise is a powerful solution for creating a virtually secured video sharing experience for teams and enterprises.
+IBM’s enterprise video streaming offering is a powerful solution for creating a virtually secured video sharing experience for teams and enterprises.
 This is done through limiting access to those who authenticate through a SAML based identity provider, like OneLogin, Okta, Ping Identity and more.
 This then provides a customizable enterprise video portal, that includes authentication to access.
 Within this portal can be a variety channels, each containing a live stream (optional to use) and an accompanying video archive.
 Furthermore, specific access can be setup at a channel level.
 So for example, perhaps the engineering team is setup to have access to an engineering channel, while a more company wide channel could include general training and compliance while being setup to include contractors.

 However, content access can be controlled even further than this, down to an individual video level.

 To manage access control for a video, first click edit for that particular asset.
 From there, one of the tabs is called Access.

 Now the Access tab provides a direct URL link to the video, which can be given to viewers.
 The default setting is that anyone who can normally access the channel could watch the content from the link.
 However, access can be more tightly limited as well to a smaller group or even just a few individuals.
 This is done by selecting the “specific people” option.
 From here, the content owner can enter specific email addresses, each of which will be granted access to the video.

 Once access is granted, the user will be sent an email notifying them.
 The format for the email is:

 - Telling them who approved the access, done like “_ has invited you to watch this video.”